williamhaw/williamhaw.github.io/how-not-to-thread-state-through-a-javascript-promise-chain.md

 To be clear, this is not a knock against promise chains.
 They are useful if the later parts of the chain only depend on the step immediately before.
 In my case I was able to reap the benefits of async/await because I benefited from the illusion that all my asynchronous functions were synchronous.

+## Notes

-The development process was really smooth as I happened to use libraries that had Typescript interface declarations.
-I was surprised how much it helped to have easy access to arguments and return values which I take for granted in Java and Scala.
-I think I'll try out TypeScript in the near future.
+* The development process was really smooth as I happened to use libraries that had Typescript interface declarations.
+I was surprised how much it helped to have easy IDE access to arguments and return values which I take for granted in Java and Scala.
+I think I'll try out writing in TypeScript in the near future.
+* GitHub Actions runs really fast, fast enough to be an effective integration test for this Action.
+My test workflow took 30-40 seconds to complete, then I would move on to the next bit of functionality.
+* I chose to implement this Action in Node as I felt that this Action should be cross-platform.
+Implementing it in a Docker container limits it to Linux runners.